 Great for bad stuff, bad for good stuff like curcumin.

-Regular curcumin products have been proven time & time again to have extremely poor bioavailability (meaning, make it into our bloodstream so they can give us benefit).
+Regular turmeric supplements have been proven time & time again to have extremely poor bioavailability (bioavailability means something makes it into our bloodstream so it is able to give us benefit).
 (6)

 Ironically, as more studies continue to demonstrate poor bioavailability of curcumin, turmeric products explode onto the scene & are multiplying like rabbits on retailer shelves: